 - Hydrolysed protein (eg Hill’s Prescription Diet z/d)

-The first question you need to ask yourself is:
+To determine the right nutrition for gastrointestinal disease, the first question you need to ask yourself is:

 Is the diarrhoea small bowel or large bowel?